Ceelog/phpdoc-zh/src/functions/variable-functions.md

 ?>
 ```

-As of PHP 5.4.0, you can call any <span class="type">callable</span>
+PHP 5.4.0, you can call any <span class="type">callable</span> stored in
-stored in a variable.
+a variable.

 **示例 \#4 Complex callables**